 What does Rtfo stand for?

-What parameters are measured during RTFO testing?
+What parameters do we measure during RTFO testing?